budak7273/ArmorModules/README.md

 - Module _____ isn't working!
  - This mod can be broken by updates to the main PowerSuit mod, and I often miss things in my testing.
 Please send a message in the `#help-using-mods` channel of the modding Discord mentioning me (Robb#6731) to let me know.
 - Why is the flight hover flight and not like the vanilla jetpack?
  - This is how flight is implemented in the PowerSuit mod.
 I don't have control over this for now.
 Try using some of the air mobility modules to adjust the movement speed to your liking.
+More info on this [here](https://forums.ficsit.app/t/concerning-powersuit-jetpack/906).
 - Why can I craft the Dirty Reactor Module before I have access to nuclear processing and the Hazmat Suit?
  - This is an intended feature.
 Perhaps there's another way to protect yourself from the radiation damage you take crafting the module?
 - I still hear the radiation damage noise when I have full radiation resistance (ex.
 Integrated Hazmat Module)